-- Dow Jones & Company, Inc.
+- Dow Jones & Company, Inc. ٠

 - Hearst-Argyle Television, Inc.

 - Media General, Inc.

 - The Washington Post Company

 - The E.W.
 Scripps Company

 - Lee Enterprises, Inc.

-- · The New York Times Company
+- The New York Times Company • •

-- · Young Broadcasting Corporation
+- Young Broadcasting Corporation

 - Gannett Co., Inc.

-- McClatchy Newspapers, Inc.
+- The McClatchy Company

 - Tribune Company

 Process and Role of Management.
 Belo used each of these referenced surveys to develop recommendations for base salary, annual cash incentive compensation, and long-term incentive compensation for the company's executive officers, including the chief executive officer.
 These recommendations, which were developed with input from the compensation committee's compensation consultant, were presented by Marian Spitzberg, senior vice president/Human Resources, to Belo's chief executive officer, Robert Decherd.
 Robert Decherd and Marian Spitzberg adjusted these recommendations after taking into account each individual executive officer's recent performance, as well as his or her experience, level of responsibility, and contributions to the company's long-term goals during the current year.
 The compensation recommendations, together with the compensation histories and the percentile rankings of the executive officers relative to the Towers Perrin Peer Group, were then presented to the compensation committee, which had full access to its compensation consultant, Robert Decherd, Marian Spitzberg, and the human resources staff who were involved in the formulation of recommendations.
 After consideration of the recommendations and adequate opportunity to address specific questions and concerns, the compensation committee made final compensation recommendations for the named executive officers, excluding the chief executive officer, to the non-management members of Belo's board of directors for their approval.
 In its deliberations, the board considered Belo's compensation objectives and philosophy in light of the recommendations.
 Based on its review and analysis, the board determined the final compensation to be awarded to each named executive officer, with the exception of the chief executive officer.
 The committee evaluated and determined the chief executive officer's compensation after following the same process.
-In this regard, the compensation committee reviewed and received the same peer group information, except that m
+In this regard, the compensation committee reviewed and received the same peer group information, except that market data for chief executive officer compensation was provided to the committee without any specific compensation recommendation.